-If you don't ask, you don't get - and that's certainly true with crowdfunding, which means asking other people, often strangers, to make small contributions to your tuition costs
+If you don't have the money to pursue a Masters degree, you could try crowdfunding - this involves asking large groups of people, often strangers, to make small contributions to your tuition costs

 Anyone can crowdfund by setting up a page on one of the many specialist crowdfunding websites.
 On your page, you'll need to set a fundraising goal and then explain why people should consider donating to your study costs.
 You'll need to dedicate time and effort in setting up and maintaining your campaign and it'll be up to you to promote your page to family, friends and strangers - perhaps through social media or potentially the press.

 If you're successful, donations can quickly add up.
-For example, if 50 friends, family members and other small-scale philanthropists each donate £50, you'll have raised £2,500.
+For example, if 50 friends, family members and other small-scale philanthropists each donated £50, you'd have raised £2,500.
 That may not cover all of your tuition fees or living expenses, but it's a significant contribution - especially when combined with other sources of funding.

-You'll usually be able to offer rewards to your supporters depending on how much they contribute.
-This could be as simple as acknowledging their donation in your dissertation, or something more involved such as providing video updates on the results of your research.
+You'll be able to offer rewards to your supporters depending on how much they contribute.
+This could be as simple as acknowledging their donation in your dissertation, or something more involved, such as providing video updates on the results of your research.

 It's your choice, but be careful not to over-promise rewards that you may not be able to fulfil - remember, postgraduate study is a major time commitment, and you'll need to prioritise your studies over other activities.